striezel/Mocktrix/readme.md

 # Mocktrix

-Mocktrix _(working title, final name may change)_ will be an application to mock a Matrix homeserver.
+Mocktrix _(working title, final name may change)_ is a partial implementation of a Matrix homeserver.

 ## Prerequisites